Back

 Member account informationUntil membership withdrawalService agreement

-AI analysis results / training recordsUntil membership withdrawalService provision
+AI analysis results / training records / coaching session chat records / speech analysis results / AI consultation conversation recordsUntil membership withdrawalService provision

 Voice health recordsUntil membership withdrawalService provision